Estimating Causal Effects of Education Interventions Using a Two-Rating Regression Discontinuity Design

 November 2014

 Porter, Kristin, Sean Reardon, Fatih Unlu, Howard Bloom, and Joseph Robinson-Cimpian.
 2014.
-“Estimating Causal Effects of Education Interventions Using a Two-Rating Regression Discontinuity Design.”
+“Estimating Causal Effects of Education Interventions Using a Two-Rating Regression Discontinuity Design Lessons from a Simulation Study.”
 New York: MDRC.